Budibase/website/content/blog/automation/business-process-analysis.md

 By the end of this step, you should have a clear understanding of how your target processes currently operate in practice.
 In many cases, you’ll even have some early ideas for how they can be changed and improved.

+Take a look at our round-up of [business process management tools](/blog/automation/business-process-management-tools).

 ### 4. Business process analysis

 Next, we have the actual analytical work.
 As we know, this means using our theoretical model to assess how each constituent step within a given process performs in terms of the variables we decided to prioritize earlier.